Rush Limbaugh behind the golden EIB microphone, the EIB Southern Command meeting and surpassing all audience expectations on a daily basis.

 It'll come to me.

-Soon as I go to the break, you watch, it'll come to me.
+Soon as I go to the break, you watch.

 Soon as I went to the break, I remembered it.

-You know, they're always saying the drive-by is the Democrats are always saying that we conservatives are the hypocrites.
+You know, they're always saying, the drive-bys of Democrats are always saying that we conservatives are the hypocrites, moral values, family values.

-But the the talk here from Obama in his economic meeting today and over the weekend from his team about all these new green cars, alternative energy that you're gonna demand that Detroit make and that we buy, he is going to exempt himself from his own restrictions with his limousine.
+But the talk here from Obama in his economic meeting today and over the weekend from his team about all these new green cars, alternative energy that you're going to demand that Detroit make and that we buy, he is going to exempt himself from his own restrictions with his limousine.